How to Install Splunk Log Analyzer on Ubuntu Linux

 Install Splunk

-Now that the Splunk installer is downloaded, run the commands below to install it.
+Now that the Splunk installer has been downloaded, run the commands below to install it.

 sudo dpkg -i splunk-7.1.1-8f0ead9ec3db-linux-2.6-amd64.deb

 The commands above initiate the installation.
 I want a few minutes for the installation to complete.
-When done, you should see the completion messages as shown below.
+When done, you should see the completion messages below.

 Selecting previously unselected package splunk.